kkom/code-review/README.md

 `./install_git_prompt.sh` modifies your command line prompt to show the current git branch (if you are inside a git repository).

+## Install git completion

+`./install_git_completion.sh` enables the completion of git objects (such as branches) and subcommands in your command line prompt.

 ## Install handy git shortcuts

 `./install_git_toolbelt.sh` installs `git-toolbelt` - a set of excellent git commands which automate common workflows.